CarlosArguilar/CQTML/cqtml_interface/README.md

 - **Timeline**: Click or drag the timeline to seek through the signal/audio
 - **Escape Key**: Press ESC to exit the application
 - **Selection Buttons**: In comparison mode, click "Select Left" or "Select Right" to choose the best signal

+## Visual Design

+The interface has been designed with careful attention to:
+- Proper alignment and spacing of UI elements
+- Visual hierarchy to focus on important content
+- Consistent color scheme for intuitive understanding
+- Clear device visualization with 3D effect and glow
+- Device labels for easy identification

 ## API Usage